lholman/hipchat-ps/README.md

-#hipchat-PS
+#hipchat-ps
-AutoBot is inspired by HipChat's [hipchat-cli](https://github.com/hipchat/hipchat-cli) but wraps up the functionality to send a HipChat message in an easy to use Windows PowerShell module.
+The hipchat-ps module is inspired by HipChat's [hipchat-cli](https://github.com/hipchat/hipchat-cli) but wraps up the functionality to send a HipChat message in an easy to use Windows PowerShell module.

 ## Getting Started
 1. Copy this module to any location found in $env:PSModulePath